JFFleming/nhm01/Introduction.md

 scp -o 'ProxyJump <user>@login.uio.no' <filename> <user>@nhm01.hpc.uio.no:/destination/of/copy
 ```

-# Storage usage (IMPORTANT TO READ BY EVERYONE) and where to store and run data
+# Storage usage (IMPORTANT TO BE READ BY EVERYONE) and where to store and run data
 nhm01 is a relatively small HPC in comparison to the machines that you might be used to working on. nhm01's storage is partitioned in a very particular way.

 There are three main folders: